Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All automobiles, trucks, boats, boat trailers, motorcycles, aircraft, and recreational vehicles must be assessed as of January 1 of each year.
 Motor vehicles are generally taxed in the county of registration.
 If you have assessment questions regarding motor vehicles or boats, please contact our office at 859-392-1750.

 The PVA may be able to lower the value of your vehicle if you have excessive mileage or damage.
+Please refer to Reducing Assessments under Motor Vehicle Assessment.
 If you have assessment questions regarding your motor vehicle assessment, please contact our office at 859-392-1750.

 To remove your vehicle from the tax roll, proper documentation is required.
 Please see Motor Vehicle Affidavit.